-Laurel Highlands Hiking Trail: Ohiopyle to Bidwell is a 11.2 mile lightly trafficked out and back trail located near Ohiopyle, PA that features a river and is rated as difficult.
+Laurel Highlands Hiking Trail: Ohiopyle to Bidwell is a 11.2 mile lightly trafficked out and back trail located near Ohiopyle, Pennsylvania that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.

 This trail is on the other side of the Yough River Trail.
 Trailhead is right next to the Pub.
 Great scenery, good challenge.

 This is a phenomenal hike!
 I've done this one several times and I've gone from 0-11.2 mi a few times.

 I am actually looking for a trail hike guide for the hike from 0 to 11.2 mi - does anyone know where to find it?

 This is perhaps one of the beautiful trails in this area.
 The start with a bit of white water, a view of trains, in fact, a first class view (period) makes this hike so worth it.
 The grade is at times like New Hampshire's difficult terrain, at other times, it's a pleasant walk in the park.
 Simply a gorgeous trail; the fall colors did not hurt either.